Odaiba: Redevelopment

 The modern island of Odaiba began to take shape when the Port of Tokyo opened in 1941.

 Tokyo governor Shunichi Suzuki began a major development plan in the early 1990s to redevelop Odaiba as Tokyo Teleport Town, a showcase for futuristic living, with new residential and commercial development housing a population of over 100,000.
 The redevelopment was scheduled to be complete in time for a planned "International Urban Exposition" in spring 1996.

 Suzuki's successor Yukio Aoshima halted the plan in 1995, by which point over JPY 1 trillion had been spent on the project, and Odaiba was still underpopulated and full of vacant lots.
 Many of the special companies set up to develop the island became practically bankrupt.
 The collapse of the Japanese asset price bubble was a major factor, as it frustrated commercial development in Tokyo generally.
 The area was also viewed as inconvenient for business, as its physical connections to Tokyo—the Rainbow Bridge and the Yurikamome rapid transit line—made travel to and from central Tokyo relatively time-consuming and costly.

 The area started coming back to life in the late 1990s as a tourist and leisure zone, with several large hotels and shopping malls.
 Several large companies including Fuji Television moved their headquarters to the island, and transportation links improved with the connection of the Rinkai Line into the JR East railway network in 2002 and the eastward extension of the Yurikamome to Toyosu in 2006.
 Tokyo Big Sight, the convention center originally built to house Governor Suzuki's planned intercity convention, also became a major venue for international expositions.

-The D1 Grand Prix motorsport series hosted drifting events at Odaiba from 2004 to 2018.
+The D1 Grand Prix motorsport series hosted drifting events at Odaiba from 2004 to 2018, 2023, and 2024.

 Odaiba was one of the venues for the 2020 Summer Olympics.
-The events to be held there included beach volleyball at Shiokaze Park, triathlon and marathon swimming at Odaiba Marine Park, and gymnastics at a new gymnastics venue.
+A temporary arena was built at Shiokaze Park for beach volleyball, and temporary stands were built for the Odaiba Marine Park to hold triathlon and marathon swimming.